gawindx/gd_bakfile/README.md

-What is "gd_bakfile"
+Waht is "gd_bakfile"

-"gd_bakfile" is a script that can upload all file in a local directory to a remote directory on Google Drive.
+gd_bakfile is a script that can upload all file in a local directory to a remote directory on Google Drive.
 All that you need is a Google Drive Account and you also  need to create a Google App with Google Drive's Api enabled.

 How to Use "gd_bakfile"

 First, connect Google's account and go to https://console.developers.google.com/project.
 Click on "Create Project", give a name to our project on the new window,  and click "Create".
 Refresh the page and click on your project.
 Go to "API and authentication"->"API", choose "Drive API" on the right panel then enable it and go back.
 Always in "API and authentication", choose "Identifiers" (under "API") and "Create Customer Login".
 Select "Installed App", configure "Screen Authorization" and accept.
 Now, you have your "Client Id" and "Client Secret", keep the page open.

 Secondly, copy gd_bakfile's script to "/usr/local/bin/gd_bakfile.sh" :
 nano /usr/local/bin/gd_bakfile.sh